UCLTF Fund Managers

 Anne has a PhD in medicine from UCL and an Executive MBA from Molson Business School, Montreal.
 After research at UCL and Harvard Medical School, Anne worked for RTP Pharma Inc in Montreal, out-licensing and preparing valuations of the company’s portfolio for public listing.
 Anne joined UCL Ventures in 2000 and acted as consultant for the National Transfer Centre in the US.
-She is now Executive Director of UCLB, acts as Director and interim CEO on several of UCLB’s spinout companies and oversees the company’s licensing activity.
+Previously Executive Director of UCLB, Anne was appointed CEO of the company in 2019.
+Anne acts as Director and interim CEO on several of UCLB’s spinout companies and oversees the company’s licensing activity.
 Anne is also a member of the Licensing Executives Society (LES) and is on the committee for the Intellectual Property Lawyers Organisation (TIPLO).

 Rick is a cell and molecular biologist by training, gaining his PhD at McGill University, Canada.
 This was followed by a postdoctorate at the Imperial Cancer Research Fund, London, and then the National Institute for Medical Research.
 He left to join AstraZeneca as a team leader in the Department of Target Discovery, then worked for SanofiAventis as a Senior Team leader.
 In 2001 he left SanofiAventis and joined Impharmatica as Associate Director Target Discovery and worked very closely with the business development team.
 In 2006 he joined UCLB as Assistant Director BioPharm, becoming Director in 2007.

-Dr Eliot Forster joined Immunocore as Chief Executive Officer in January 2015.
-He has almost 25 years of experience in the pharmaceutical and biotechnology industry.
+Dr Eliot Forster is the current CEO of F-star and most recently CEO of Immunocore.
+He has more than 25 years of experience in the pharmaceutical and biotechnology industry.
 Dr Forster previously served as Chief Executive Officer of Creabilis since 2010 and prior to that role was Chief Executive Officer of US biotechnology company, Solace Pharmaceuticals Inc. His other previous roles include Head of EU Development and Operations for the EU and Asia at Pfizer, where he was responsible for drug development activities across multiple geographies and brought several drugs to market, and Clinical Research Manager at GlaxoSmithKline.
 Dr Forster is currently Chairman of the MedCity project that aims to grow a world-leading life sciences cluster in the south east of England.
 He holds a PhD in neurophysiology from Liverpool University and an MBA from Henley Management College.

 Dr Robin Brown

-Dr Robin Brown is currently the Chief Executive Officer at KWS BioTest, a specialist immunology-based CRO.
-Immediately before joining KWS, Robin spent eight years as a venture partner at Advent Healthcare Ventures and was responsible for a number of companies within the investment portfolio.
-Prior to this he was the Chief Scientific Officer of Devgen and Galapagos (EBR:DEVG, EBR:GLPG), both of which are now publically listed companies.
+Dr Robin Brown is the Chairman of Medicines Discovery Catapult having most recently been CEO of KWS BioTest, prior to that Robin spent eight years as a venture partner at Advent Healthcare Ventures and was responsible for a number of companies within the investment portfolio.
+He was also the Chief Scientific Officer of Devgen and Galapagos (EBR:DEVG, EBR:GLPG), both of which are now publically listed companies.
 Robin spent nine years at GSK, latterly as Head of Cell Biology and as an academic gained his PhD in the laboratory of Prof Alan Hall.
 He undertook postdoctoral work in the United States (Harvard) and London (Ludwig Institute).